 Who do you consider your best friends and why?

-Love yourself enough to find a mentor or guide—someone who has been where you want to go and can offer sound advice for that specific journey.
-Invite someone you admire, male or female, to assume that role.
-More than a coach or instructor, the mentor relationship is a much more intense student-teacher interaction, a person who actively pushes you to enhance your skills.
+Love yourself enough to find a mentor or guide—someone who has been where you want to go, and can offer sound advice for that specific journey.
+Beyond coach or instructor, the mentor relationship is a much more intense student-teacher interaction, a person who actively pushes you to enhance your skills.
 A mentor may use her influence to further your advancement, or offer counsel in discouraging times.
-A mentor inspires your inner dream by who he is, how he lives or what he has accomplished.
+A mentor inspires your inner dream by who they are, how they live, or what they have accomplished— a wizard who might illuminate and expand your view of the universe.
 Most elders are honored to have a chance to pass on their wisdom, to share their expertise, and to contribute to the unfolding of a younger man’s potential.
-You lose nothing by sincerely asking and have much to gain when the response is a resounding yes.
-Maybe you have to open six different doors, starting with someone you know, in order to find that wizard who might illuminate your view of the universe.
-Tapping into successful people’s ideas and connections is just being smart, and can dramatically accelerate your own progress, as well as contribute to theirs.
+You lose nothing by sincerely asking, and have much to gain when the response is a resounding yes.
 Think big and create your own dream team of supportive individuals to magnify your success.
 Who you know is often as important as what you know in achieving results.

-Love yourself enough to find your own tribe, your special crew, and create a band of brothers and sisters who will not only celebrate your successes, but also support you in challenging times, helping you discover more of who you really are.
+Bestow upon yourself the gift of finding your own tribe, your special crew, and create a band of brothers and sisters who will not only celebrate your successes, but also support you in challenging times, helping you discover more of who you really are.
 Every man wants to be appreciated for who he is, and to contribute in some way to the greater whole.
-Groups of friends are uniquely important.
-As they openly share together their individual journeys to become more aware, they are gifted with highly nurturing moments of deep affection, sweet connection, and the magical brew of laughter and tears.
+As groups of friends openly share together their individual journeys to become more aware, they are gifted with highly nurturing moments of deep affection, sweet connection, and the magical brew of laughter and tears.
 Establish regular contact with others with whom you feel kinship, a certain inexplicable bonding, a resonance that seems natural and easy.
 This breaks you out of the isolation that engulfs so many men.
-Just start with one or two friends and go from there to form a group that meets regularly to discuss what really matters in this life.
+Just start with one or two friends, and go from there to form a group that meets regularly to discuss what really matters in this life.
 Not politics or sports, but your most intimate dreams and passions, the landscape of your struggles and stuck places.

 Standing shoulder-to-shoulder regularly with other men has increased my listening skills, my ability to be present and open, and has helped me to work through some of my issues—qualities that have tremendously enhanced intimacy with my partner.
-More than a drop-in meet up, a level of commitment to each other can develop wherein it is possible to be both vulnerable and secure, to depend on others without losing your independence, to enter new territory as a man where the joys of a truly empowered community await you.
-Learn to dance between going within and reaching out, to offer support but also to request and receive it into your life.
+You enter new territory as a man, where the joys of a truly empowered community await you.
+Learn to dance between going within and reaching out, to offer support, but also to request and receive it into your life.
 The world needs you to be yourself, to simultaneously own your uniqueness and fully inhabit your ties to your fellow human beings.
 Be both monkish in your solitude and gregarious in your myriad connections.
+Become well versed in the fine art of friendship.
 An old tribal proverb remembers that shared joy is double joy, and shared sorrow is half sorrow.